dwyl/image-classifier/README.md

   inside the table.

 And that's it!
-We've added additional code to conditionally create different indexex according to the environment
+We've added additional code to conditionally create different indexes according to the environment
 (useful for testing),
 but you can safely ignore those conditional calls